rbflurry/smart-kill-local/README.md

 - **Bearer token is device-specific and validated on-device.** The device checks the token returned by `/api-token-auth/` against a value stored in its firmware.
 You must return the real token obtained from `www.victorsmarthost.com`.
 An arbitrary string will cause the device to retry 3 times then go back to deep sleep.
 - **Hostname must match `*.victorsmartkill.com`.** The device refuses bare IP addresses and non-matching hostnames.
-- **HTTPS required.** The device uses BearSSL for TLS but does not validate the certificate.
+- **HTTPS required/443** The device uses BearSSL for TLS but does not validate the certificate.
 A self-signed cert is sufficient.

 ---